embeddedinn/embeddedinn.github.io/_pages/resume.md

 ## PROFESSIONAL SUMMARY

 Seasoned Technical Staff Software Engineer and Secure Systems Architect with 14+ years in the semiconductor industry.
-Specialize in high performance System-on-Chip Software, System Security, Device Drivers, Python, System Integration, DevOps, and Cloud Architectures.
+Specializes in high performance System-on-Chip Software, System Security & Device Drivers.
+Adept at Python, System Integration, DevOps, and Cloud Architectures.
 Proven track record leading cross-functional teams from conception to implementation and customer delivery.
-Skilled in innovative security solutions, reliable system ROM code, and secure boot solutions.
-Proficient in C and Python, adept at debugging complex issues and developing hardware, software, and firmware.
-Expertise in MIPS and RISC-V based Linux and real-time systems, Linux scripting, cloud solutions and end-to-end system-level design.
 Strong communicator and proactive team player dedicated to delivering top-notch results.

 ---